jhvanderschee/hugocodex/content/posts/lessons-learned-porting-from-jekyll.md

 ### Filter a section on a parameter in an array

 When you want to show all items from a section that contain a certain key in an array (i.e. all cars with leather seats as one of their features), you should do a 'range' (loop) over '.Site.RegularPages' where 'Section' equals 'cars'.
 Then you should create an 'if' statement where you check with the 'in' command of the '$.Page.Params.features' contains the slug of the feature, using '.File.BaseFileName'.
-This looks like this:
+Note that this assumes that you use (page) slugs in your array.
+The code looks like this:

 ```
 {{- range where .Site.RegularPages "Section" "cars" -}}